GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Current research efforts try to optimize and enhance those data-based approaches by making them more efficient, robust, and performant.
 The design of network architectures and pre-processing pipelines are examples of amelioration axes for such systems.
 Despite its utility, #acr("SSL") remains a complex problem due to real-world constraints.
-Deep learning-based SSL methods often require large, annotated datasets and face difficulties in generalizing across unseen environments and array geometries.
+Deep learning-based #acr("SSL") methods often require large, annotated datasets and face difficulties in generalizing across unseen environments and array geometries.
 Issues such as scalability in multi-source settings and real-time processing constraints further underline the need for ongoing innovation.
 Also, robotics is a vibrant application of #acr("SSL") systems, putting them in challenging environments.
 In conclusion, #acr("SSL") research continues to evolve, balancing the precision of classical methods with the adaptability and robustness of modern deep learning techniques.